YangZhangHaveFun/yzzhan/content/post/clusterComputing.md

 SOAP/WS is a stack of protocols that covers every aspect of using a remote service, from service discovery, to service description, to the actual request/response.

+- Can use HTTP and other protocols
+- Build up on remote procedure call (a language independent function call that spans another system)
+- Covers all aspects of a remote services including discovery, description, request/response.
+- WS-* (security) goes into SOAP headers for additional functionality.
 ##### RESTful/WS and ROA Architecture
 > **ReST(Representation State Transfer)** is intended to evoke an image of how a well-designed Web app behaves.
 A network for web pages, where the user progresses through an application by selecting links and resulting in next page then being transferred to the user and rendered for their use.
 - REST leverages less bandwidth, making it more suitable for internet usage.